hyper-online/SwiftLPC/README.md

 # SwiftLPC: High-Performance Linear Predictive Coding in Swift

 SwiftLPC is a small library that performs Linear Predictive Coding.
 LPC is a powerful tool in speech processing, used for efficiently encoding the spectral characteristics of speech.
+SwiftLPC takes full advantage of the Accelerate framework for optimal performance.

 This implementation uses Burg’s method and is essentially a conversion of the existing implementation in the [librosa](https://librosa.org/doc/0.10.1/generated/librosa.lpc.html#librosa.lpc) Python library.

-With a native Swift implementation of this algorithm we can get significantly improved performance however, and the ability to run the analysis on large audio files directly on mobile devices.
-SwiftLPC takes full advantage of the Accelerate framework for optimal performance.
+With a native Swift implementation of this algorithm we can get significantly improved performance, and the ability to run analysis on large audio files directly on mobile devices.

 ### Example Usage